 Parkinson's Disease and Gamma Knife Treatment

-Some people are not able to undergo deep brain stimulation surgery to alleviate their Parkinson's disease symptoms.
-For example, some people taking anti-coagulant drugs (blood-thinners) cannot go without their medicine even for a short period of time.
+Some people are not able to undergo deep brain stimulation surgery to alleviate their Parkinson's disease tremors.
+For example, some people taking anti-coagulant drugs (blood thinners) cannot go without their medicine even for a short period of time.
 For these people, a non-invasive surgical approach, like gamma knife surgery, may be beneficial.
 While gamma knife is not as effective as deep brain stimulation, it does offer another treatment option for some.

 What Is Gamma Knife?

 Not actually a "knife" at all, the gamma knife is a machine that emits hundreds of powerful, highly focused gamma radiation beams.
 The gamma knife allows for a more precise and concentrated treatment than do other radiation treatment options.
 This helps the doctors target the diseased area of the brain while sparing the healthy areas surrounding it.

 A multidisciplinary team of neurosurgeons, neuroradiologists, radiation oncologists, radiation physicists, and specialized nurses works closely together to ensure precise and effective treatment with the gamma knife.